 This course provides the student with intermediate to advanced dance experience (minimum 3 years of study) guidance in individual and group experiences in dance.
 Using a related arts approach it examines the expressive quality of movement in the use of time, space, and energy factors.
 Improvisation and choreography are included.
 Fulfills GE requirement for Performing Arts.
-Prerequisites: PETE 110 or FIT 140; PETE or DANC or FIT 215.
+Prerequisites: PETE 110 or FIT 140; PETE or DANC 114, PETE or DANC or FIT 210; PETE or DANC or FIT 215.